justynastepniak/sustainability-app/README.md

 # How do sustainable environmental practices of countries correlate with the well-being and happiness of their citizens?
 Group project by Justyna Stepniak, Polyana Coutinho Vizoto, Dilek Karaman, Richard Osei Bonsu, Abdullah Tamer Mohamed Ibrahim Mohamed
+Data-Driven Sustainability: Analysing Sustainability Issues with Python class part of the Transforming knowledge: responsible action module at Leuphana University

 ## Data Sources: